 Over the course of his career, Sam contributed his time and talents to multiple professional and civic organizations.
-He was a member of the Louisville and American Bar Associations.
-A dedicated advocate of public schools, Sam served a four-year term on the Kentucky Board of Education and previously served on the Shelby County School Board as a member and Chair.
+He was a member of the Louisville, Kentucky, and American Bar Associations.
+A dedicated advocate of public schools, Sam served a four-year term on the Kentucky Board of Education, and for more than a decade on the Shelby County School Board as both a member and chairman.
 Sam is a past participant of Leadership Shelby County and Leadership Louisville Bingham Fellows.
 He is also a member of the Prichard Committee for Academic Excellence.

 Louisville Industrial Park, LLC v.
 ExxonMobil Oil Corporation, et al., Case No. 3:14-CV-278-CRS (W.D.
 Ky., 2017).
 See also, FCBKy Holding, LLC v.
 Louisville Industrial Park, LLC, et al., Case No. 13-CI-402829 (Jefferson Circuit Court, 2013).